 Progress Report

-Challenge for Eradication of Diabetes and Comorbidities through Understanding and Manipulating Homeostatic Systems3.
-Development of technology for easy acquisition of biometric data in humans and analysis of human data
+Challenge for Eradication of Diabetes and Comorbidities through Understanding and Manipulating Homeostatic Systems[3] Development of technology for easy acquisition of biometric data in humans and analysis of human data

-Progress until FY2022
+Progress until FY2023

 1. Outline of the project

-This R&D theme is responsible for the development and social implementation of a method to detect and predict the early stages of diabetes and its co-morbidities as simply and non-invasively as possible based on the analysis of biological information, genome, and hepatic glucose uptake capacity using contact and non-contact devices (See figure below).
+This R&D item is responsible for the development and social implementation of a method to detect and predict the early stages of diabetes and its co-morbidities as simply and non-invasively as possible based on the analysis of biological information, genome, and hepatic glucose uptake capacity using contact and non-contact devices (See figure below).

-To achieve this, we are working on creating a highly accurate early diabetes detection algorithm, improving the accuracy of the diabetes omnigenic model, and collecting data from the 13CO2 breath test as challenging themes.
+To achieve this, we are working on creating a highly accurate early diabetes detection algorithm, improving the accuracy of the Diabetes Omnigenic Model, and collecting data from the 13CO2 breath test as challenging themes.
 We are working on the concept of early detection of diabetes and heart failure from non-invasive devices only, which is completely different from conventional methods, using high-speed spectral cameras, AI, cohort data analysis, and other methods.

 2. Outcome so far